Famous-Spiegeltent/coursera-getting-and-cleaning-data/CODEBOOK.md

 ##### Description of data files used:

-1. X_train.txt:
+1. X_train.txt
    Training set containing 7352 observations of the 561 features for 21 volunteers
-2. y_train.txt:
+2. y_train.txt
    Training labels corresponding to a vector of 7352 integers denoting the ID of the activity associated with each observation in X_train.txt
-3. X_test.txt:
+3. X_test.txt
    Test set containing 2947 observations of the 561 features for 9 volunteers
-4. y_test.txt:
+4. y_test.txt
    Training labels corresponding to a vector of 2947 integers denoting the ID of the activity associated with each observation in X_test.txt
-5. subject_train.txt:
+5. subject_train.txt
    Subject IDs corresponding to a vector of 7352 integers denoting the IDs of the volunteers who performed the activities in X_train.txt
-6. subject_test.txt:
+6. subject_test.txt
    Subject IDs corresponding to a vector of 2947 integers denoting the IDs of the volunteers who performed the activities in X_test.txt
-7. features.txt:
+7. features.txt
    Names of 561 features
-8. activity_labels.txt:
+8. activity_labels.txt
    IDs and names of 6 activities

 ##### Description of variables used in the script